cloudius-systems/capstan/README.md

 ## Usage

-First, you need to push a VM image to your local Capstan repository:
+To run OSv, type:

 ```
-$ capstan push <image>
+$ capstan run cloudius/osv
 ```

-You can then launch the image in a VM with:
+To show a list of available remote images, type:

 ```
-$ capstan run <image>
+$ capstan search
 ```

-To print a list of images in your repository, do:
+To show a list of locally installed images, type:

 ```
 $ capstan images